 - IKEA: IKEA lets you try out furniture and household items in your house and room to see how they look before you buy them.

 - Amikasa: Like IKEA, this renowned augmented reality eCommerce app lets you design your home with furniture and other household items from real brands.
 You can then buy the items through the app.

-- Tap Painter: As the name suggests, this app lets you decide the color of the paint you want to use on your walls, including getting a swatch to pick the color you want.
+- Tap Painter: As the name suggests, this app lets you decide the color of the paint you want to use on your walls by testing different swatches to pick the color you want.
 You can select from actual brands and buy through the app.

 - Quiver: This app is an interactive way for kids to play.
 They can download images and color them.
-Then, Quiver will turn them into life.
+Then, Quiver will turn them into real life art.

 Is Augmented Reality Right For My Business?

 There’s no doubt that augmented reality will be a big part of eCommerce in the future.
 By enhancing the user experience, you’ll keep your customers engaged and coming back for a personalized shopping experience.
 It can also help increase conversions and sales.
 While it may not be easy to implement, it’s worth doing if you want your eCommerce business to stay competitive in the future.